How to Calculate Benchmarks: The Industry Benchmark Calculator

 Sales Pipeline Targets

-- The Sales Booking Target (C25) tells you how much you need to sell to hit your Quarterly Gross Revenue Targets (C21).
-You should aim for 110% of your Quarterly Gross Revenue Targets in sales bookings because, if you’re like most agencies, you’re likely to lose some of the booked revenue along the way.
+The Sales Booking Target (C25) tells you how much you need to sell to hit your Quarterly Gross Revenue Targets (C21).
+You should aim for 110% of your Quarterly Gross Revenue Targets in sales bookings because, if you’re like most services companies, you’re likely to lose some of the booked revenue along the way.

 Planned Backlog Targets